MattBixley/eri-ood-rstudio-server-app/README.md

 # eri-ood-rstudio-server
-(Beta) OOD RStudio-server for app for eRI
+OOD RStudio-server for app for eRI ( beta)